-Hilltop's Montessori curriculum is a perfect match for our beautiful campus.
+Hilltop’s Montessori curriculum is a perfect match for our beautiful campus.
 Our students serve both as caring stewards and insatiable explorers of the land, and make amazing use of our 43 acres of fields, woodland, trails, gardens and pond.
-Our new 20,000 sf classrooms and administrative facilities provide the ultimate environment for students at all stages of development to actively strive toward responsible independence and the fullness of their potential.
+Our 20,000 sf classrooms and administrative facilities provide the ultimate environment for students at all stages of development to actively strive toward responsible independence and the fullness of their potential.

 The toddler environment is set up just for toddlers with low shelves and attractive materials in a spacious and beautifully designed space with room to freely and safely explore.
-A room that is warm, welcoming and cozy with abundant natural lighting and direct access to the garden area.
-The foundation for future learning, in our Children's House classes, is built through the development of the five senses and cultivation of the sense of order in both the indoor and outdoor environments.
+The toddler room is warm, welcoming and cozy with abundant natural lighting and direct access to the garden area.
+The foundation for future learning, in our Children’s House classes, is built through the development of the five senses and cultivation of the sense of order in both the indoor and outdoor environments.

 The three to six year olds’ environment, first and foremost, is a children’s house: a calming and respectful space that belongs to the children in scale, proportion, flow, comfort, safety, and inspiration.
 It is a hands-on, interactive, sensorial environment that calls to them.
 It is a place of grace and beauty.
 It is in the children’s house that the seeds of literacy, numeracy, care of self, others and the environment are sown.
 Both the practical and wondrous are offered in response to the child’s innate striving toward independence, toward the desire and ability to “do it for myself”.